spclk/spclk.github.io/README.md

 # PORTFOLIO

-This is my personal portfolio build with React and Materialize.
+This is my personal portfolio built with React and Materialize.
-I will continue to update it as I am working on various coding projects.
+I will continue to update it as I am working on different coding projects.

 ## Resume.